merchise/xotl.ql/docs/source/_revenge/index.rst

 `byte code` to an `AST` that is amenable to both transformation and translation.

-This package contains the following modules:
+This package is further explained in:

 .. toctree::
    :maxdepth: 1

    scanners
-   parsers
+   qst